-- Increasing the time spent on direct patient care, including by avoiding non-value adding activities or organising differently.
+- Increasing the time spent on direct patient care, including by avoiding non-value adding activities or organizing differently.

 - Increasing staff satisfaction.

-- Making nurses more widely deployable by standardising certain tasks and materials.
+- Making nurses more widely deployable by standardizing certain tasks and materials.

 In a first stage, Möbius implemented the lean methodology in three departments: geriatrics, surgery and the oncology outpatient clinic.
 This was the pilot project for the future implementation of lean in all hospital wards.

 To create broad support the staff were involved as much as possible with the implementation.
 For instance, all the nurses spent three hours immersed in a ‘lean tutorial’.
 On the basis of theory, practical examples and application of the lean principles they were made aware of the various forms of waste in their daily work.

 This strategy implies that one starts small and then rolls out ‘cleverly’ across other departments.
 It is pointless to reinvent the wheel each time.